milldaulagala/treasure_find/README.md

 - I had many challenges and errors early in the coding phase.
 Monday was a really hard day for me and i had very slow progress during the day.

 - Then i moved to items and appraisals on Tuesday and i was having a good day with appraisals.
+- Most of the times research took lot of time during the coding.

 ## <a id="FinalProduct"></a>Final Product